-33 It is, however, the same way in which Plutarch distinguishes biography from history in his his Life of Alexander: "[we] make no other preface than to beg our readers not to complain, if we do not report all of [Alexander' and Caesar's] famous deeds and do not report exhaustively on any of them, but do the majority in summary.
-For it is not so much histories (ἰστορίας) that we are writing but lives (βίους)" (Alex.
-1.1-2, trans.
+34 It is, however, the same way in which Plutarch distinguishes biography from history in his Life of Alexander: "[we] make no other preface than to beg our readers not to complain, if we do not report all of [Alexander's and Caesar's] famous deeds and do not report exhaustively on any of them, but do the majority in summary.
+For it is not so much histories ($i\sigma\tau o\rho(\alpha\varsigma)$ that we are writing but lives (β iouc)" (Alex.
+1.1-2, transl.
 Duff).
-That both authors felt the need to offer an apologia for their relationship to historiography reveals the dominating role of historiography in determining the potential form and conventions of other "proximate" genres.
-(Although it should be noted that Plutarch's statement ought to be read in the specific context of the Lives of Alexander and Caesar, and not as a universal tenet for biography, T. Duff, Plutarch's Lives: Exploring Virtue and Vice (Oxford 1999) 14-22.
-See n.34 below for an example of Plutarch's expression of the opposite position.)
+That both authors felt the need to offer an apologia for their relationship to historiography reveals the dominating role of historiography in determining the potential form and conventions of other proximate genres.
+But it should be noted that Plutarch's statement ought to be read in the specific context of the Lives of Alexander and Caesar, and not as a universal tenet for biography: T. Duff, Plutarch's Lives: Exploring Virtue and Vice (Oxford 1999) 14-22.
+See n.35 below for an example of Plutarch's expression of the opposite position.
 Historiography is key to this process: Libanius chooses to define his practice against that of the historian, not the biographer; on the latter he remains silent.

-34 A rather different formulation than Pliny's: quid est enim in principatu tuo, quod cuiusquam praedicatio uel transilire uel praeteruehi debeat?
+35 A rather different formulation from Pliny's: quid est enim in principatu tuo, quod cuiusquam praedicatio uel transilire uel praeteruehi debeat?
 "For what aspect of your reign could anyone's speech jump over or pass by?"
 (Pan.
-56.1, trans.
-Rees in Form and Function 112).
-Libanius also stands in contrast to Plutarch's advice for writing biography in a positive mode, who suggests nothing of a man's life should be omitted, but there should be some "polishing" of the bad bits, Vit.
-Cimonis 2.4-5.
+56.1, transl.
+Rees, in Form and Function).
+Libanius also stands in contrast to Plutarch's advice for writing biography in a positive mode, who suggests that nothing of a man's life should be omitted, but there should be some polishing of the bad bits (Vit.
+Cimonis 2.4-5).